vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/markdown.md

 Deprecated HTML tags such as [\<center>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/center) and [\<font>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/font) are not allowed in VuePress Markdown by default.

 Those tags would not be recognized as native HTML tags by Vue template compiler.
-Instead, Vue will try to resolve those tags as Vue components, and obviously these components usually don’t exist.
+Instead, Vue will try to resolve those tags as Vue components, and obviously these components usually don't exist.

 You should try to avoid using deprecated HTML tags.
 However, to use those tags anyway, try either of the following workarounds: